alfasin/Google-Admin-Directory-API/README.md

 # Google APIs

-If you ever worked with Google APIs you already know how this world is full of pain: minimal documentation, almost no code-examples, unclear error messages and etc...

-This repo was created to help other people avoid the pain that I went through.

-## Content
 Starting with [admin directory APIs](https://developers.google.com/admin-sdk/directory/) we'll go through some examples of using the [groups](https://developers.google.com/admin-sdk/directory/v1/reference/groups) and [members](https://developers.google.com/admin-sdk/directory/v1/reference/members) using both the **SDK** as well as implement **REST** calls to *groups*.

 ## Setup